-Parents/Guardians are required to notify the school nurse if your son or daughter has a life-threatening allergy.
+Parents/Guardians are required to notify the school Health Office if your child has a life-threatening allergy.

-- SJS recognizes the increasing prevalence of student food allergies and the life-threatening nature of allergies for many students. - Communication, planning, and education with faculty/staff, parents/guardians and students will aim to minimize the risk of exposure to allergens that pose a threat to students. - Use of food as reward or incentive during the school day is prohibited. - SJS cannot guarantee to provide an allergen-free environment for all students with life-threatening allergies. - Students should NOT share or trade food.
+- SJS recognizes the increasing prevalence of student food allergies and the life-threatening nature of allergies for many students. - Communication, planning, and education with faculty/staff, parents/guardians, and students will aim to minimize the risk of exposure to allergens that pose a threat to students. - Use of food as reward or incentive during the school day is prohibited. - SJS cannot guarantee to provide an allergen-free environment for all students with life-threatening allergies. - Students should NOT share or trade food.

-Early Childhood Building:
+Early Childhood School:

 - The following foods are allowed in ECB:

-- Students own snack and lunch.
+- Students' own snack and lunch.

-- o Our Hot Lunch vendor.
+- Our Hot Lunch vendor.

 - Pizza Friday.

-- ECB is a "nut free" building.
+- The Early Childhood School Building is a "nut free" building.

 - Non-curriculum related classroom-based celebrations and parties are food free.